terra-campaigns/unsettled/directory/DuskmeadowFringe/Varg.md

 hooks:
 - You crossed a creature of the Wood, and it cursed you with a Stone Heart.
 With each passing month, the stone grows heavier by one slot.
 Until your debt is lifted, you cannot truly die.
 - Will get to speak with the Forest Queen when he helps solve the issue with the Hippareiones (with Razzie).
+- Develops an infection after being hit by a spider person's javelin.

 images:
 - ../../imgs/gallery/1ab6ca74a17d437c9690961c07b15301.webp